Makes 1 double-crust apple pie

 1 ounce butter

-To make the filling, whisk together flour, sugar, brown sugar, and spices a large bowl.
+- To make the filling, whisk together flour, sugar, brown sugar, and spices in a large bowl.
 Gently mix the apples, coating them completely and add in the bourbon.
 Preheat oven to 350 degrees.

-For egg wash, use a fork to whisk egg in a small bowl and then add milk, whisking tocombine.
+- For egg wash, use a fork to whisk egg in a small bowl and then add milk, whisking to combine.
 Using a pastry brush wash the top of pie with egg wash, being careful not to leave any pools of wash.
-Sprinkle with a coarse sugar like demerara sugar or sugar in the raw.
+Sprinkle with coarse sugar, like demerara sugar or sugar in the raw.
 If pie dough has started to get warm or soft, return pie to fridge or freezer for a few moments to chill.
-It's best for the pie togo into the oven cold.
+It’s best for the pie to go into the oven cold.